corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/cordapps/cordapp-constraint-migration.md

 * If using a hosted CZ network (such as [Corda Network Production environment]({{< relref "../corda-network/the-corda-network.md" >}}) or
 [Corda Network Pre-Production environment]({{< relref "../corda-network/uat.md" >}})) running an Identity Operator (formerly known as Doorman) and
-Network Map Service, you should manually send the hashes of the two JARs to the CZ network operator and request these be added using their network parameter update process.
+Network Map service, you should manually send the hashes of the two JARs to the CZ network operator and request these be added using their network parameter update process.
 * If using a local network created using the Network Bootstrapper tool, please follow the instructions in [Updating the contract whitelist for bootstrapped networks]({{< relref "../network-bootstrapper.md#bootstrapper-updating-whitelisted-contracts" >}}) to can add both CorDapp Contract JAR hashes.